mm2qq/JMPlayerDemo/README.md

 ### Usage

 * Firstly, import `JMPlayer.h`
-* Then, create a `JMPlayer` instance with NSArray/NSMutableArray as a parameter which contains object implement `JMPlayerItemDelegate`.
+* Then, create a `JMPlayer` instance with NSArray/NSMutableArray as a parameter which contains object implement `JMPlayerItemProtocol`.
 For more information about it, see example code at demo.

 ### Bug